n3554/n3554/technical_specification/parallelism.1.general.md

 experimental and not part of the C++ Standard Library, they should not be declared directly within namespace `std`.
-Unless otherwise specified, all components described in this Technical Specification are declared in namespace `std::experimental::parallelism`.
+Unless otherwise specified, all components described in this Technical Specification are declared in namespace `std::experimental::parallel`.

 [*Note:* Once standardized, the components described by this Technical Specification are expected to be promoted to namespace `std`. -- *end note*]

-Unless otherwise specified, references to other entities described in this Technical Specification are assumed to be qualified with `std::experimental::parallelism`, and references to entities described in the C++ Standard Library are assumed to be qualified with `std::`.
+Unless otherwise specified, references to other entities described in this Technical Specification are assumed to be qualified with `std::experimental::parallel`, and references to entities described in the C++ Standard Library are assumed to be qualified with `std::`.

 Extensions that are expected to eventually be added to an existing header